National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 C. Meeting Schedule

 Individual members of the SEDAR Pool meet to participate in stock assessments at the discretion of the Office of Sustainable Fisheries, NMFS.
 Stock assessment timing, frequency, and relevant species will vary depending on the needs determined by NMFS and SEDAR staff.
-In 2020, NMFS intends to finish the currently ongoing Atlantic blacktip shark assessment.
-Once that assessment is complete, NMFS intends to begin a research track assessment for the hammerhead shark species in the hammerhead shark management group.
+In 2021 and continuing through 2022, NMFS intends to conduct a research track assessment for the hammerhead shark species in the hammerhead shark management group.
 During an assessment year, meetings and meeting logistics will be determined according to the SEDAR Guidelines.
 All meetings are open for observation by the public.

 End Supplemental Information